 Note the point total next to the orange bar.
 This fills up over time and will deplete every time you attack with an employee.

-You want to target the most irritated shareholders first, in this case it’s the one on the far left.
+You want to target the most irritated shareholders first, which is the one on the far left in this case.

 Here we've hit this shareholder with a rebuttal.
 She's red, and we used our 11 point red employee against her.
 This broke her guard by two out of three, indicated by the shield icons.